xuantiep/xdeb-org/content/post/running-dovecot-local-only-imap-server-os-x.md

 default_client_limit = 50

 # Workaround for an issue introduced by macOS 12 Monterey
-# Hopefully a proper fix will be incorporated by the dovecot team,remove
+# Hopefully a proper fix will be incorporated by the dovecot team, remove
 # this when it is.
 See https://markmail.org/message/fsrvolewgdbrtzsg
 default_vsz_limit = 0
 ~~~~